Bloomberg Hovers Like a Ghost Over the New Hampshire Primary

 “It might be a head-to-head between the two of them,” Brunkhorst said about Bloomberg versus Trump.

 Michael Graham, the pastor at the church where Biden spoke to a small audience gathered in the basement on Monday afternoon, said he supports former South Bend Mayor Pete Buttigieg.
-And he’s become increasingly irritated by Bloomberg’s presence seemingly everywhere.
+And he’s become increasingly irritated by Bloomberg’s seeming omnipresence.

 “I’ve seen a lot of his ads,” Graham said.
 “I think he needs to do events like this.”